 Basement flooding: Tips to protect your home during the spring thaw

 Spring is coming, along with much-anticipated warmer temperatures, budding leaves and blooming flowers.
-But along with those delightful seasonal shifts comes the dreaded possibility of spring flooding.
+But with spring thaw and delightful seasonal shifts comes the dreaded possibility of spring flooding.

 How can you prepare to combat swift snowmelts and excessive rainfall that can lead to property damage — and a lot of headaches?